sees-usf/sees-usf.github.io/index.md

 Refer to our [research](https://sees-usf.github.io/research) page for on-going and past projects.

 **To interested graduate students:** We welcome highly motivated students who are committed to excellence in both academics and research to join our lab.
 When contacting us, please include your research interests and a brief statement explaining why you are interested in joining our group.
-- *Applicants must have strong problem solving capabilits with demonstrated prior independent research experience.*
+- *Applicants must have strong problem-solving capabilities with demonstrated prior independent research experience.*
 - *A strong background in at least two of the following areas is required: **AI/ML/LLMs**, **computer/processor architectures**, **algorithms/programming**, or **hardware design using Verilog/FPGAs**.*
 - *Applicatnts with a related M.S. degree will receive priority consideration.*